What is “cabbing”?

 Now that the canvas pad is charged, it is ready for polishing.
 Polish the entire surface of the stone until you reach your desired polish.
 If you notice that the pad is no longer polishing, you’ll need to apply more diamond paste to the pad.
 Using water during this step is not required; however, if you’re polishing heat sensitive material, your cabochon can overheat.
 To avoid overheating, use a small amount of water to keep it cool.

 If you used the optional dopping method, remove your cab from the dop stick.
 An easy way to do this is by putting your cabochon and dop stick in a freezer for 10–15 minutes then peel the wax off of your stone.
 It should pop right off from the dop stick.
 If you see any remaining wax left on the cab, carefully scrape it off using a clean, sharp knife.

 If you’ll be inserting your cabochon into a jewelry finding, you’ll need to flatten the back side of the stone.
-Using a diamond lap, grind the back side of your stone until it’s flat with either a flat lap machine or a cabbing machine that can attach a diamond lap, such as the CabKing 8” shown on the left.
+Using a diamond lap, grind the back side of your stone until it’s flat with either a flat lap machine or a cabbing machine that can attach a diamond lap, like our CabKing 8" shown below.

 If you choose to polish the back side of your cab, we suggest using the dopping method and attaching the dop stick to the top side of the stone.
 Repeat the cabbing process then remove the dop stick.

 Send photos of your finished CabKing designs to email@example.com, and we’ll feature you on our customer gallery page.
 Include your name and/or company name, material polished and website URL so we can properly credit you.
 We look forward to showcasing your work!